Strategies for Mentoring

 - In consultation with the student teacher and the university supervisor, decide on a course of action.

 - Invite the assistance of a school or university administrator if you feel this would be helpful and/or necessary.

 Student teaching progresses through five stages of mentoring and supervision.
 Typically Stages 1, 2 and 5 require approximately two weeks to accomplish the desired objectives, and Stages 3 and 4 occupy the remaining time.
 While the length and structure of each stage will vary, all are important to student teaching success.

 Stage 1: Observation

-- The student teacher observes the mentor teacher modeling good teaching practices.
+- The student teacher observes as the mentor teacher models good teaching practices.